 Tremendous.

-Because you have people standing there looking and they say, hey, what's going on in the back seat?
+Because it's very hard to do human trafficking through ports of entry because you have people standing there looking and they say, hey, what's going on in the back seat?

-What's going on under Trump?
+What's going on in the trunk?

 They check these things.